smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 ## WiFi

-Be aware that the keyboard hotkey to toggle WiFi (function-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
+NOTE: The keyboard hotkey to toggle WiFi (function-F2) works in FreeBSD, but it does not toggle the keyboard WiFi LED the way it does on Windows.
-If you can't get WiFi to work, try this hot key to see if it might be disabled.
+If you can't get WiFi to work, try this hotkey to see if it might be disabled.
+You can disable the hotkey via the BIOS if you wish.

+The WiFi card in this laptop is a Broadcom BCM4311 802.11b/g WLAN.
+We want to use the "bwn" driver for this.

 ### Update the firmware